 Step 3: Click on "About," and you will be presented with your "Device specifications."

 If your computer doesn't meet the minimum requirements for your videos and you don't have the option of upgrading it, you can try recording videos in a lower resolution instead.
 Your computer will require a lot fewer resources for playback.
-If the camera is also equipped with protune, leave it switched off to improve playback quality as well.
+If the camera is also equipped with PROTUNE, leave it switched off to improve playback quality.

 Step 1: Turn on your GoPro camera.
 Swipe to the left on the back LCD.
 Go to Protune in Video settings.